kvakil/mice-maze/README.md

 # Mice Maze

-This uses genetic programming to find an optimal solution to the ``mouse in the maze'' problem.
-(It currently works, but I'm still trying to find the best parameters.)
+This uses genetic programming to find an optimal solution to the "mouse in the maze" problem.

 Here are the specifications: